-Various learning disabilities, such as dyslexia and dyscalculia are not an inherent part of autism, nor are they caused by it.
+Various learning disabilities such as dyslexia, dyscalculia and specific learning disability are not an inherent part of autism, nor are they caused by it.
 It is important to note however, that they are more common in Autistic individuals - when working with Autistic students/participants it is worth noting that this could be a possibility.
+See below for more information on these areas.